PLsergent/plsergent.github.io/src/blog/_include-posts/keyboard-guide/tosort_keyboard-voc.md

 - **Mounting style** - how the plate or PCB is secured in the keyboard housing. (more on that here: [keyboard-university](https://www.keyboard.university/200-courses/keyboard-mounting-styles-4lpp7))
 - **PCB** - the part of the keyboard that holds the switches and the diodes.
 It's also where the microcontroller is.
 - **Plate** - the part of the keyboard that holds the switches and the keycaps.
 It can be made of different materials (aluminum, FR4, polycarbonate, etc.)
+- **Sockets** - the part of the PCB that allows you to mount the switches without soldering (hotswap).
 - **Solder PCB** - PCB that requires you to solder the switches to the PCB.
 Then, you can't remove the switches (unless you desolder them).
+They usually give more options for the layout.
 - **Stabilizers** - the part of the keyboard that holds the keycaps in place.
 They are used for the spacebar, the shift keys and the enter.
 - **Switches** - the part of the keyboard that registers the keypresses.
 There are a lot of different types of switches, and they all have different characteristics.
 - **Weight** - the part of the keyboard that goes underneath the case.